Quantum Subroutines in Branch-Price-and-Cut for Vehicle Routing: Conclusion

-Having developed QUBO models for pricing and separation, we integrated quantum annealing in a branch-price-and-cut algorithm for the CVRP.
-We then evaluated the algorithm on several instances from literature and from a real-world application.
+Having developed QUBO models for pricing and separation, we integrated quantum annealing in {the pricing and separation part of }a branch-price-and-cut algorithm for the CVRP.
+We then evaluated the algorithm on a small subset of instances from literature and from a real-world application.
 Our experiments revealed that quantum annealing is capable of reducing the number of exact pricing problem solutions.
 As exact pricing problem solutions are computationally expensive, reducing their number is crucial for the overall runtime.
 In cutting plane separation, we observed that quantum annealing yields smaller integrality gaps than a classical separation heuristic on some instances.
-Small integrality gaps reduce the branch-price-and-cut runtime by limiting the number branches. {However, classical pricing and separation algorithms clearly outperform quantum annealing in our experiments.
-Thus, our main conclusion is that quantum hardware needs to advance in order to achieve a net runtime advantage over classical methods.} In particular, larger quantum processors are required to reach instance sizes where classical methods become impractical.
+Small integrality gaps reduce the branch-price-and-cut runtime by limiting the number {of} branches. {However, classical pricing and separation algorithms clearly outperform quantum annealing in our experiments.
+Thus, our main conclusion is that quantum hardware needs to advance in order to achieve a net runtime advantage over classical methods.} Fine-tuning QA parameters such as embedding strategy, chain strength and de-embedding may improve the performance of QA, but the underlying hardware limitations clearly constitute the main bottleneck.
+In particular, larger quantum processors are required to reach instance sizes where classical methods become impractical.
 Moreover, a large fraction of the quantum annealing runtime is consumed by classical computation.
 Thus, accelerating classical pre- and post-processing can reduce the quantum annealing runtime significantly.
-To summarize, our results indicate that QA can be a valuable pricing and separation heuristic if quantum hardware improves.
-A natural direction of further research is the implementation and evaluation of other quantum algorithms, for example QAOA.
-In general, our work encourages the integration of fast quantum heuristics in established integer optimization algorithms if quantum technology advances.
+To summarize, our results indicate that QA can be a valuable pricing and separation heuristic if quantum hardware improves. {However, a more exhaustive evaluation is required, including larger instances and more repetitions, to draw reliable conclusions for practical scenarios.}